Set families: restricted distances via restricted intersections: Proof of Theorem 1.4

 Let $n \ge 2t + 2$ and $D_0 = \{2, 4, \dots, 2t\}$.
 Then $A \bigl( \cH_n, \{2, 4, \dots, 2t\} \bigr) = f_{D_0}(n)$.
 We need to prove that

 When $t$ is even (resp.~odd), the bound is achieved by subsets of $[n]$ of even (resp.~odd) size up to $t$.

 Let $\cF \subset 2^{[n]}$ be a $D_0$-distance set family.
 We are going to construct an auxiliary graph in which we may view $\cF$ as an independent set.
 The following corollary of Cauchy's Interlacing Theorem was discovered earlier by Cvetkovi\'c.
 This provides a useful technique to upper bound the independence number $\alpha(G)$ of a graph $G$.
+(A proof can be found after \cite[Corollary 2.5]{huang_klurman_pohoata}.)

 \begin{proposition}[\cite{cvetkovic}] Let $G = \bigl( [m], E \bigr)$ be an $m$-vertex graph and $M$ be a pseudo-adjacency matrix of $G$, i.e., a symmetric $m \times m$ matrix with $M_{ij} = 0$ whenever $ij \not\in E$.
 Let $n_{\le 0}(M), \, n_{\ge 0}(M)$ be the number of non-positive, non-negative eigenvalues of $M$.
 Then $\alpha(G) \le \min \bigl\{ n_{\le 0}(M), n_{\ge 0}(M) \bigr\}$. \end{proposition}